MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

     If you select **Add permissions**, this opens the **Add permissions** blade again, so that you can add more users and grant them different permissions.
 For example, grant just view access for a specific group.
 But for this tutorial, we'll keep with one set of permissions for all users.

-8. Review and keep the defaults for content expiration and offline access, and then click **OK** to save and close this **Protection** blade..
+8. Review and keep the defaults for content expiration and offline access, and then click **OK** to save and close this **Protection** blade.

 8. Back on the **Sub-label** blade, locate the **Set visual marking** section: